-The recent introduction of the General Data Protection Regulation (GDPR) was intended to provide people with an improved control of their online privacy.
-However, an unforeseen consequence has been a sharp increase in often complex and confusing attempts from websites to make their visitors’ agree to their privacy practices and policies.
+The recent introduction of the General Data Protection Regulation (GDPR) was intended to provide people with improved control over their online privacy.
+However, an unforeseen consequence has been a sharp increase in often complex and confusing attempts from websites to make their visitors agree to their privacy practices and policies.

-We first released this feature in our Opera for Android browser, and since its reception was overwhelmingly positive and some users even said, “This is the feature that nobody was asking for but everybody needs”, we decided to also introduce it to Opera Touch – both on Android and iOS.
+We first released this feature in our Opera for Android browser, and since its reception was overwhelmingly positive, we decided to also put it into Opera Touch – both on Android and iOS.
+As one user put it, “This is a feature that nobody was asking for but everybody needs.”

-This makes Opera the first major browser allowing people to choose whether they want to see those annoying cookie dialogs or not.
+This makes Opera the first major browser to allow people to choose whether they want to see those annoying cookie dialogs or not.

 Cleaner web browsing with cookie dialog blocker

 Enabling the cookie dialog blocker removes the cookie alert dialogs that may appear as you browse.
 This means your daily browsing with Touch will become cleaner and neater.
 We simply want you to be able to focus on the content you are interested in, not on tapping through numerous prompts before you can even access a website.

 Now let’s talk about progress, an idea we pride ourselves on at Opera.
 Like all things, it’s been a process, but we’ve introduced 24 major updates since the initial launch of Opera Touch for Android in April 2018 and for iOS in October 2018.

 Your suggestions are what inspire us and help shape Opera Touch.
 Put plain and simple: we love to hear your opinions on how we can make browsing easier for you.

 Opera Touch is a fast, lightweight browser which has won the Red Dot Communication Design Award for its unique user interface design.
 It also seamlessly pairs with the Opera desktop browser through the My Flow feature.

 List of key changes